JaedenTYY/JaedenTYY/README.md

 # Jaeden Ting Yiyong

-**`full-stack engineer · subang jaya, malaysia`**
+**`Software Engineering Student · Subang Jaya, Malaysia`**

-I build production software for the communities I belong to — a church, a fintech startup, a university incubator.
+I build production software for the communities I belong to — a church, a fintech startup.
 Not side projects.
 Not demos.
 Things that ship and that people depend on.

 When I'm not pushing commits, I'm behind a mixing desk doing live sound, coaching teens, or figuring out how to fix things with my hands.